mefengl/vscode-i-dont-care-about-commit-message/README.md

   > The `Conventional Commits` format used in this tool is based on the [Conventional Commits specification (v1.0.0)](https://www.conventionalcommits.org/en/v1.0.0/), which is licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
 - [aicommits](https://github.com/Nutlope/aicommits) @Nutlope: The cli ai commit tool I used before I created my own
 - [OpenAI API](https://platform.openai.com/docs/api-reference/chat): It makes this extension possible
+- [weekly](https://github.com/ruanyf/weekly) @ruanyf: For making this project known and used by more people

 ## License